Mohammadreza Abbasi

-Mohammadreza Abbasi (born July 27, 1996) is an Iranian football winger who plays for Nassaji Mazandaran.
+Mohammadreza Abbasi (born July 27, 1996) is an Iranian football winger who plays for Malavan.

 Club career

 Zob Ahan

 Abbasi was part of Zob Ahan Academy since 2010.
 He was promoted to the first team by Yahya Golmohammadi in summer 2014 with a 3-year contract.
 He made his debut for Zob Ahan on September 4, 2014, against Saipa as a starter.